forskamse/Bluetooth-Attendance-Tracking-System-Based-on-RaspberryPi/README.md

 # RPi Bluetooth Attendance Information Collection System

-This system helps collect attendance information in a non-inductive way by scanning the nearby bluetooth or BLE device using Raspberry Pi.
+This system helps collect attendance information in a non-inductive way by scanning the nearby Bluetooth or BLE device using Raspberry Pi.
-The system stores information in InfluxDB and make the information observable via Grafana.
+The system stores information in InfluxDB and makes the information observable via Grafana.
 Daily report is also supported.